-(d) the main purpose for your residence in the UK and Islands must not have been to receive full-time education during any part of that three-year period
+(d) the main purpose for your residence in the large area described in (c) must not have been to receive full-time education during any part of that three-year period

-Tip if you were in full-time education at some point during the three years, then ask yourself: If I had not been in education, where would I have been?
-If the answer is that you would have been somewhere in the UK and Islands anyway, then you meet criterion (d).
+Tip: if you were in full-time education at some point during the three years, then ask yourself: If I had not been in education, where would I have been?
+If the answer is that you would have been somewhere in the large area that consists of the Republic of Ireland/UK/Islands anyway, then you meet criterion (d).

-(e) you must be ordinarily resident in the UK on the first day of the first academic year of the course
+(e) you must be ordinarily resident in the UK on the day on which the first term of the first academic year actually begins